PeacockIllustrated/who-cares-beautician/README.md

     - Copy the `firebaseConfig` object.

 5.  **Environment Variables:**
-    - Create a `.env.local` file in the root directory.
+    - Create a `.env.local` file in the root directory for local development.
     - Add your Firebase config keys to it, prefixed with `VITE_`:
       ```
       VITE_FIREBASE_API_KEY="AIza..."